phoenixframework/phoenix/guides/routing.md

 `get` is a Phoenix macro that corresponds to the HTTP verb GET.
 Similar macros exist for other HTTP verbs, including POST, PUT, PATCH, DELETE, OPTIONS, CONNECT, TRACE, and HEAD.

+> #### Why the macros? {: .info}
+>
+> Phoenix does its best to keep the usage of macros low.
+You may have noticed, however, that the `Phoenix.Router` relies heavily on macros.
+Why is that?
+>
+> We use `get`, `post`, `put`, and `delete` to define your routes.
+We use macros for two purposes:
+>
+>   * They define the routing engine, used on every request, to choose which controller to dispatch the request to.
+Thanks to macros, Phoenix compiles all of your routes to a huge case-statement with pattern matching rules, which is heavily optimized by the Erlang VM
+>
+>   * For each route you define, we also define metadata to implement `Phoenix.VerifiedRoutes`.
+As we will soon learn, verified routes allows to us to reference any route as if it is a plain looking string, except it is verified by the compiler to be valid (making it much harder to ship broken links, forms, mails, etc to production)
+>
+> In other words, the router relies on macros to build applications that are faster and safer.
+Also remember that macros in Elixir are compile-time only, which gives plenty of stability after the code is compiled.
+As we will learn next, Phoenix also provides introspection for all defined routes via `mix phx.routes`.

 ## Examining routes

 Phoenix provides an excellent tool for investigating routes in an application: `mix phx.routes`.